cunguyendev/nextjs-base-app/README.md

 ### Run server

 ```
-npm/yarn start
+npm/yarn dev
 ```

-Open on web: http://localhost:3000 (this is by default, you can custom it)
+Open on web: http://localhost:5000 (this port fixed by me, you can custom it)

 ### Build